choyakawa/X-Omni/README.md

 - **Yibing Wang**: wangyibing18@mails.ucas.ac.cn
 - **Tencent Hunyuan X Team**

+If you are interested in joining us in working on **unified multimodal models**, please feel free to contact [Xiaosong Zhang](https://zhangxiaosong18.github.io).

 ---

 ⭐️ If this repository helped your research, please star 🌟 this repo 👍!